The Difference Between Nursing Homes and Skilled Nursing Facilities

 Meeting certification and licensure requirements is very important but is just one part of effective senior care.
 No matter the type of facility, the emphasis should be on meeting your mental and physical needs as well as your emotional wellbeing.

-Hebrew Rehabilitation Center in Boston and at NewBridge on the Charles in Dedham offers best-in-class skilled nursing care and rehabilitation after a hospitalization, surgery, or other illness, so you can return to the people and activities you care about most.
+Hebrew Rehabilitation Center in Boston and at NewBridge on the Charles in Dedham offers five-star skilled nursing care and rehabilitation after a hospitalization, surgery, or other illness, so you can return to the people and activities you care about most.